sschoebinger/sschoebinger.github.io/posts/2020-12-24-pure-html-css.md

 But even with my few pages I already had the wish to **separate my content into different files** and if you start with multiple files you definitely need _templating_.
 In addition I always like to write content in _markdown_ which is no mandatory feature but nice to have.

-**I'll definitely test some of the static site generators and see what is the cost for having templating and markdown support.**
+**I'll definitely test some of the static site generators and see what is the cost of having templating and markdown support.**